IRL2/nanover-docs/source/tutorials/basics.rst

 via a Python script
 ~~~~~~~~~~~~~~~~~~~

-NanoVer sessions can be also recorded using the :mod:`nanover.omni.record` module.
+NanoVer sessions can be also recorded using the :mod:`nanover.websocket.record` module.
 Here is an example of how to define the file names and paths for the recording and pass them to the recording function:

 .. code:: python

-    from nanover.omni.record import record_from_server
+    from nanover.websocket.record import record_from_server
-    # Define the .traj and .state file names and paths
+    # Define the file names path
-    traj_path = 'path/to/simulation_recording.traj'
-    state_path = 'path/to/simulation_recording.state'
+    recording_path = 'path/to/simulation_recording.nanover.zip'
     # create a recording from a server and save it to the files
-    record_from_server("localhost:38801", traj_path, state_path)
+    record_from_server("ws://localhost:38801", recording_path)

 ----

 Visualising recordings
 ~~~~~~~~~~~~~~~~~~~~~~

-Visualising and playing back recordings can be done using :mod:`nanover.omni.playback` module.
+Visualising and playing back recordings can be done using :mod:`nanover.recording` module.
 The Python Server can stream recorded NanoVer streams read by a ``PlaybackSimulation`` object to a client.
 The client then plays back the recording as if it were a live stream.
 The server sends the frame and state updates whilst trying to respect the timing dictated by the timestamps stored